mctools/simplebuild/doc/source/simplebuilddotcfg.rst

 The SIMPLEBUILD_CFG variable
 ----------------------------

-Advanced users  maintaining several interdependent simplebuild package bundles, might wish to override the automatic search for a master ``simplebuild.cfg`` file based on the current working directory.
+Advanced users maintaining several interdependent simplebuild package bundles, might wish to override the automatic search for a main ``simplebuild.cfg`` file based on the current working directory.
 For that purpose, one can use the ``SIMPLEBUILD_CFG`` environment variable to point to a particular ``simplebuild.cfg`` file.
-In this case, the indicated file is simply taken to be the master file, and the current working directory is ignored (in fact, in this case the file does not even have to be named ``simplebuild.cfg``).
+In this case, the indicated file is simply taken to be the main file, and the current working directory is ignored (in fact, in this case the file does not even have to be named ``simplebuild.cfg``).

 For instance, they might wish to be able to freely switch their current working